Ferenc Marki: Teaching fencing in America

 Marki's success did not go unrecognized.
 As a result of Marki's insistence on the highest standards of excellence and self-discipline in teaching his fencing students, the individuals and teams he coached at City College of San Francisco (including the CCSF men's team of Raymond Chiu, Alan Fong, Chiu Dea, Tat-Ming Ko, and Robert Qwan, and the CCSF women's team of Kathy Aanestad, Jean Michaelis, Barbara Scott, Connie Louie, and Dolores Hong) and San Francisco State University (including the men's team of Carl Sundholm, Byron Streitz, and David Bardoff, and the SFSU women's team of Jan Lenzini, Laura Kryworchenko, Kathy Aanestad, and Jean Michaelis) rose to the top of the Northern California Intercollegiate Fencing Association and Western Intercollegiate Fencing Conferences, yielding many first place trophies and medals by both teams and individuals, even besting the teams of his Hungarian Maestro colleagues Julius Palffy-Alpar at the University of California Berkeley, Francis Zold at USC, and Nicholas Toth (see USFA Hall of Fame) of the Air Force Academy.

 Teams and individuals coached by Marki won and medaled in many intercollegiate championships, including gold medal finishes in Northern California competitions in 1970, 1971, 1972, and 1973, and took first place in the Western Intercollegiate Conference in 1971 and 1973.

 In 1987, Marki retired and, as he put it, exchanged his fencing sword for a fishing pole.
 A celebration was held at San Francisco State University, which over 200 of Maestro's students, family, and friends attended.

-Wherever Marki went, he brought success.
-He was sought out by those who wanted to become the best at their game, he turned ordinary people into skilled fencing champions, he had well over a dozen Olympic Medalists and World Champions among his students, and he transformed mediocre or nonexistent fencing programs at the national, club, and collegiate levels into championship level fencing powers to be reckoned with.
+Marki had over a dozen Olympic Medalists and World Champions among his students, and he transformed fencing programs at the national, club, and collegiate levels into championship level fencing powers.